 Gaming Apps

 Associating Opera with gaming sounds a bit ludicrous but there are some connections between the company and the gaming world.
-As I mentioned, the company offers this Opera GX browser for gamers that looks insanely good – not gonna lie!
+As we mentioned, the company offers this Opera GX browser for gamers that looks insanely good – not gonna lie!

 It has all the fancy features for gamers, including customization options, easy access to Discord and Twitch, and many more.
 However, the browser also has a free VPN included, which functions exactly the same as the one we’re talking about.